 Electric Vehicles in Illinois

 In recent years, Illinois has increasingly become a hot spot for electric vehicles.
-Illinois currently holds the eighth highest number of electric vehicle registrations, totaling about 2.6% nationwide, behind the coastal states you might expect like California or New York.
+IIllinois now has the ninth highest number of vehicle registrations.

 Image: Illinois Secretary of State Data

-Illinois’ electric vehicle boom is also in part due to the state’s support of advocacy changes and partnerships with nonprofits like Chicago Area Clean Cities.
-Clean Cities has received support from the U.S. Department of Energy since 1994, and has met challenges and transformed transportation in a six-county region that includes Cook, DuPage, Kane, Lake, McHenry, and Will counties.
-Through nearly three decades of advocacy work, Chicago Area Clean Cities has supported the growth of access to electric vehicles, and expanded environmental changes such as:
+Illinois’ electric vehicle boom is also in part due to the state’s support of advocacy changes and partnerships with nonprofits like Chicago Area Clean Cities, now known as Illinois Alliance for Clean Transportation.
+The organization has received support from the U.S. Department of Energy since 1994, and has met challenges and transformed transportation in a six-county region that includes Cook, DuPage, Kane, Lake, McHenry, and Will counties.
+Through nearly three decades of advocacy work, Illinois Alliance for Clean Transportation has supported the growth of access to electric vehicles, and expanded environmental changes such as:

 • Displacing more than 200 million gasoline-gallon equivalents of petroleum and reducing greenhouse-gas emissions by 159,000 tons.